jadstrike/jadstrike/README.md

 ## 👨‍💻 Currently Working

-I am currently working on the Coffeeship project as a FrontEnd Developer.
+I am now remotely working as Mid-level frontend developer at RA23(A startup as well as a software house based in Mandalay) and also on the Coffeeship project as a FrontEnd Developer.
 My role involves developing advanced front-end designs and creating an interactive user ordering experience.
 I'm using the React framework to build this project.

 ## 🌱 Currently Learning